kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 ## Send some money

-Send some BTC (0.2 or more is great) and some LTC (10 is great) to Exchange A's addresses via testnet faucets (see [README.bitcoin](README.bitcoin.md/#bitcoin-testnet-faucet) and [README.litecoin](README.litecoin.md/#litecoin-testnet-faucet)).
+Send some BTCt (0.2 or more is great) and some LTCt (10 is great) to Exchange A's addresses.
+You can get some for free via [bitcoin testnet faucets](README.bitcoin.md/#bitcoin-testnet-faucet) and [litecoin testnet faucets](README.litecoin.md/#litecoin-testnet-faucet).
 Balances should appear in the wallet once the transactions are confirmed.

 ## Balance after funding the wallets